Champion Carnival: 1980

-The 1980 Champion Carnival took place from March 28 to May 1, featuring 13 wrestlers in a round-robin format.
+The 1980 Champion Carnival took place from March 28 to May 1, featuring thirteen wrestlers in a round-robin format.
 The tournament was won by Jumbo Tsuruta, who defeated Dick Slater in the final.

 1981

-The 1981 Champion Carnival took place from March 27 to April 23, featuring 14 wrestlers in a round-robin format.
+The 1981 Champion Carnival took place from March 27 to April 23, featuring fourteen wrestlers in a round-robin format.
 Giant Baba won the tournament for the sixth time.

 1982

-The 1982 Champion Carnival took place from March 23 to April 18, featuring 18 wrestlers in a round-robin format.
+The 1982 Champion Carnival took place from March 23 to April 18, featuring eighteen wrestlers in a round-robin format.
 Giant Baba won the tournament for the seventh time.

 1991

-The 1991 Champion Carnival took place from March 23 to April 18, featuring 14 wrestlers participating in a two-block round-robin format.
+The 1991 Champion Carnival took place from March 23 to April 18, featuring fourteen wrestlers participating in a two-block round-robin format.
 The two wrestlers who finished atop each block met in the final.

 Jumbo Tsuruta, the reigning Triple Crown Heavyweight Champion, defeated Stan Hansen in the final.

 1992

-The 1992 Champion Carnival took place from March 20 to April 17, featuring 20 wrestlers participating in a two-block round-robin format.
+The 1992 Champion Carnival took place from March 20 to April 17, featuring twenty wrestlers participating in a two-block round-robin format.
 The two wrestlers who finished atop each block met in the final.

 Stan Hansen, the reigning Triple Crown Heavyweight Champion, defeated Mitsuharu Misawa in the final.

 1993

-The 1993 Champion Carnival took place from March 25 to April 21, featuring 13 wrestlers participating in a single-block round-robin format.
+The 1993 Champion Carnival took place from March 25 to April 21, featuring thirteen wrestlers participating in a single-block round-robin format.
 Stan Hansen repeated as tournament champion, a feat that had only been achieved by Giant Baba.

 Jun Akiyama suffered an arm injury in a tag team match on the first event of the tournament, partnered with Takao Omori against Satoru Asako and Masao Inoue (their first match as a team).
 Akiyama was unable to participate in the tournament as a result.

 1994

-The 1994 Champion Carnival took place from March 19 to April 16, featuring 12 wrestlers participating in a single-block round-robin format.
+The 1994 Champion Carnival took place from March 19 to April 16, featuring twelve wrestlers participating in a single-block round-robin format.
 Toshiaki Kawada won the tournament in his fourth appearance.
+Mitsuharu Misawa was injured during the tournament, causing him to miss most of it.

 1995

-The 1995 Champion Carnival took place from March 21 to April 15, featuring 11 wrestlers participating in a single-block round-robin format.
+The 1995 Champion Carnival took place from March 21 to April 15, featuring eleven wrestlers participating in a single-block round-robin format.
 Mitsuharu Misawa won the tournament.

-There were originally 12 wrestlers scheduled for the tournament, but that number dropped to 11 on March 22 when Steve Williams was suspended from AJPW for one year after being found in possession of painkillers at the airport and returned to the United States.
+There were originally twelve wrestlers scheduled for the tournament, but that number dropped to eleven on March 22 when Steve Williams was suspended from AJPW for one year after being found in possession of painkillers at the airport and returned to the United States.

 1996

-The 1996 Champion Carnival took place from March 22 to April 20, featuring 12 wrestlers in a single-block round-robin format.
+The 1996 Champion Carnival took place from March 22 to April 20, featuring twelve wrestlers in a single-block round-robin format.
 Akira Taue, one-half of the reigning AJPW World Tag Team Champions, won the tournament, after having fallen to Mitsuharu Misawa in the 1995 final.